sailfishos/docs.sailfishos.org/Support/Help_Articles/Reinstalling_Sailfish_OS/README.md

 Picture 3: Check the Android version

-# Installing Sailfish X again to Xperia X, XA2, 10, 10 II, and 10 III
+# Installing Sailfish X again to Xperia

 Installing Sailfish can be made with Windows, Linux or Mac computers.
 In the next chapters, we have pointers to our official Sailfish X instructions.

-Make sure you have the **[latest available Sailfish OS](https://forum.sailfishos.org/tag/release-notes)** version downloaded to your computer and that the Sailfish variant is the correct one for your **phone model**.
+Make sure you have the **[latest available Sailfish OS](https://forum.sailfishos.org/tag/release-notes)** version downloaded to your computer and that the downloaded Sailfish image is the correct one for your **phone model**.
 You can check the exact model by pulling out a white label from the SIM card slot, listing the info (e.g. H3113 or I4213).
 Other ways to check the model are the sales box label and the phone menus.
-Trying to install (flash) an incorrect one will fail.
+Trying to install (flash) an incorrect image will fail.

 The latest Sailfish OS version (and only the latest) is always available in **[this repository](https://shop.jolla.com/downloads/)** and can be downloaded from there.
 Please, sign in to this service by using the same Jolla account that you used for buying the Sailfish X license.